Jump to Recipe Print Recipe

 How To Make Gluten Free Pastry:

 Are you ready to see how to make this gluten free flaky pastry dough step by step?
 Grab a rolling pin; you will need it to laminate the pastry dough.
 This is what makes all of the buttery layers!
+For more details, you can always refer back to my gluten-free rough puff pastry recipe.

-Step 1: Add the dry ingredients to a bowl and whisk to blend.
+Step 1: Add the flour, sugar, and salt to a bowl and use whisk to blend.

-Step 2: Chop the stick of butter into chunks.
+Step 2: Chop the stick of cold butter into chunks.
 The colder the butter, the better, so try not to touch the butter with your fingers.

 Photos of steps 3 and 4.